peteroupc/CBOR/docs/PeterO.DataUtilities.md

  Writes a string in UTF-8 encoding to a data stream.

         <b>Parameters:</b>

  * <i>str</i>: A string to write.

  * <i>stream</i>: A writable data stream.

- * <i>replace</i>: If true, replaces unpaired surrogate code points with the replacement character (U+FFFD).
+ * <i>replace</i>: If true, replaces unpaired surrogate code points with the replacement character (U + FFFD).
 If false, stops processing when an unpaired surrogate code point is seen.

 <b>Return Value:</b>